LuisFMCuriel/MINDLAB-Denoising-bioluminescence-images/README.md

 # Denoising Bioluminescence Microscopy with Deep Learning

 Welcome to the **Denoising Bioluminescence Microscopy** workshop repository!
 This repository provides the materials and scripts necessary to denoise microscopy images using deep learning, specifically aimed at enhancing noisy bioluminescence images.
-This repository includes pre-trained models, scripts, and a Google Colab notebook to make it easier for participants to follow along during the workshop.
+It includes pre-trained models, scripts, and a Google Colab notebook to make it easier for participants to follow along during the workshop.

 ## Table of Contents